cryptax/cryptax.github.io/content/posts/ctf-ai.md

 # CTFs and Artificial Intelligence.
 Post Ph0wn 2026 Thoughts.

+*Update May 26, 2026:*

+- Link to feedback from [NorthSec CTF](https://res260.medium.com/northsec-et-le-pouls-de-la-communaut%C3%A9-sur-lagentic-ctf-d1e55d9308cb)

 *Update May 19, 2026:*

 - *Re-phrased first paragraph.
 In particular, replaced the title "Myth #1 CTF players hate AI [..]" with "CTF players hate AI [..]: True or False?" because I found my title was too biaised.
 It did not express fairly enough the reality.*